 Most PFD screens also are able to display COM/NAV frequencies, outside air temperature, DME information, transponder settings and a moving map, some even with synthetic vision of the surrounding terrain.
 The possibilities are really endless.

-These modern radio's are equiped with a 8.33 kHz channel spacing.
+These modern radio's are equipped with a 8.33 kHz channel spacing.
 You won't find much experimental aircraft up there but if you need too, read this quick reference guide on 8.33 kHz procedures.
 More details on these new 8.33 radio's and how they work in the article on 8.33 channel spacing in our library.

 Used for displaying the engine indicating system combined with warnings should one of the parameters go out of the preset range.
 When the screen is large enough, navigation data as a moving map display overlayed with terrain, VFR and IFR waypoints and weather and radar images can be shown.